Welcome to the Fulbourn & Teversham Branch of The Royal British Legion

 Private CH/7691 (RMR/B/1050.
 R.M.L.I. who died on Tuesday 22nd September 1914 Age 40 when his ship HMS Cressy was torpedoed by U-9 in the North Sea.

 Born Fulbourn 1874 to George and Clara Hancock of Broad Green, Fulbourn (living 15 Marshall Road, Cambridge at time of death).
 Husband of Julia Evelyn, father of Charles and Doris.

 Commemorated on the Chatham Naval Memorial, Kent, United Kingdom.
 Panel 7.

-Also comemmorated on the Cambridge Guildhall Roll of Honour and St Johns Church, Hills Road, Cambridge Roll of Honour.
+Also commemorated on the Cambridge Guildhall Roll of Honour and St Johns Church, Hills Road, Cambridge Roll of Honour.

 Private 11th.
 Battalion,Suffolk Regiment, who was killed in action on Saturday 1st July 1916.
 Remembered with Honour THIEPVAL MEMORIAL, Somme, France.
+Son of Walter and Mary Ann of Home End, Fulbourn.
 Born Fulbourn, enlisted Cambridge.
-It is believed he was the brother of Private Arther Hancock of 11th Battalion,Suffolk Regiment who died aged 30 also on the 1st July 1916, who was the husband of Lucy Whylin Hancock, of Home End, Fulbourn also Remembered with Honour THIEPVALMEMORIAL They joined together and fell together.
+Brother of Private Arthur Hancock of 11th Battalion,Suffolk Regiment who died aged 30 also on the 1st July 1916, Remembered with Honour THIEPVALMEMORIAL They joined together and fell together.

 HART.
 Albert Charles